Calliostoma: Description

-The rather thin, acute, coeloconoid (=approaching conical shape but with concave sides) shell is imperforate or rarely umbilicate.
+The thin, acute, coeloconoid (approaching conical shape but with concave sides) shell is imperforate or rarely umbilicate.
 The whorls are smooth, often polished and spirally ridged or granular.
 The body whorl is angulated at the periphery.
 The aperture is quadrangular, sinuated at the base and slightly oblique.
 The columella is simple, usually ending anteriorly in a slight tooth.
 The nucleus appears to be either dextral or sinistral indifferently.

+Species

+As of 2022, Calliostoma is treated as a very broad genus of about 300 accepted species.
+While current information is too fragmentary to assign all species in a revised genus, it is expected to be broken up and (some) subgenera will be elevated to the status of genus.

 Distribution and habitat

 The distribution of this genus is worldwide, found mainly on hard substrates, although Japanese species have been found on sandy bottoms.
 These snails occur from shallow waters to bathyal depths.

 Behaviour and ecology

 The species in this genus are mainly herbivorous or feed on detritus, although a few have been observed to be omnivorous (Keen, 1975) or even carnivorous, feeding on a wide range of algae and on animals belonging to various other invertebrate phyla.
 The North Atlantic topshell Calliostoma occidentale has been reported to feed on coelenterates.

 Contrary to what is the case in most other top shells, species of the genus Calliostoma deposits their eggs in gelatinous ribbons that are only fertilized after being deposited.
 The young emerge as small snails (Lebour, 1936) without passing through a free-living planktonic stage as a veliger larva.